TestingExcellence/mundana-theme-jekyll/_posts/2017-08-04-reactjs-test-automation-tools.md

 ### Mocha

 While Jest is popular amongst Facebook developers to write automated tests for ReactJS applications, it has some issues (slow, mocking is confusing).
 Mocha has become a popular alternative.
 It's more painful to set up but may be worth a look.
 I expect it to become more popular in the future unless Jest overcomes some of those main issues.
-See <span class="qlink_container">[Testing React Web Apps with Mocha](http://www.hammerlab.org/2015/02/14/testing-react-web-apps-with-mocha/)</span> to get started.
+See [Testing React Web Apps with Mocha](http://www.hammerlab.org/2015/02/14/testing-react-web-apps-with-mocha/) to get started.

 ### Protractor

 For acceptance testing, you can consider Protector.
 It's primarily an Angular tool built on top of Selenium and it comes with a nicer API.
 Fortunately, it's possible to configure it to work with React.
-See <span class="qlink_container">[Testing React apps with Protractor](http://joelotter.com/2015/04/18/protractor-reactjs.html)</span>.
+See [Testing React apps with Protractor](http://joelotter.com/2015/04/18/protractor-reactjs.html).
 The nice thing about this approach is that this will allow you to test your application against a wide variety of browsers.

-### **Enzyme**
+### Enzyme

 Enzyme is a JavaScript Testing utility for React that makes it easier to assert, manipulate, and traverse your React Components' output.
 Originally developed by Airbnb, is getting more and more popular.
-You can use it with any test runner (mocha, jasmine,...) and there is a helpful <span class="qlink_container">[chai-enzyme](https://github.com/producthunt/chai-enzyme)</span> plugin.
+You can use it with any test runner (mocha, jasmine,...) and there is a helpful [chai-enzyme](https://github.com/producthunt/chai-enzyme) plugin.

 Enzyme + Mocha seems to be the best combination to test web applications written in ReactJS.
 It is relatively easy to learn, even for someone new to ReactJS and Mocha can easily cope with these tools in a short time.